Ned-Deev/My-portfolio/README.md

-# 🌐 Thabang Paul Mbatha – Developer Portfolio
+# 🌐 Thabang Paul Mbatha – Data Engineer Portfolio

 Welcome to my personal portfolio repository!
-This site showcases my journey, skills, certifications, and projects as a web developer and data engineer.
+This site showcases my journey, skills, certifications, and projects as a data engineer.

 ## 🧠 About Me